 Creative fees vary based on usage, so understand that a car dealership in Topeka, Kansas will pay you a fraction of what you’d make from Coca Cola, says Leiter.
 “In some situations, I do people favors for a few hundred dollars,” he continues.
 “In others, I can get upwards of twenty-thousand dollars or more for writing and rearranging.”

 If you’re ever asked, “How much do you charge?”
-Leiter advises responding with another question: what’s your budget?
-“That tells you what level production they’re looking at,” he says.
+Leiter advises responding with another question: What’s your budget?
+“That tells you what level of production they’re looking for,” he says.

 “You’re not going to get what you want every job,” says Landesman.
 “Just get what you can from the gig, learn from it, and decide down the line if you want to work with this client again.
 Once you have a roster of clients built up, you can better choose the good from the bad.”

 As a fledgling jingle writer, you most likely won’t have to deal much with unions right away, says Leiter, but it’s still important to be aware of them.
 For some gigs, companies will require that you use union singers and musicians, and some union singers and musicians will only work on union gigs.
 Just be sure to ask your client what the situation is and proceed accordingly.